lachu280392/Schlaeferprojekt/reports/ReportWeek01Group3.md

 ## Tasks for the Next Week

 On Wednesday we will take some measurements again, driving the oct against a hard beam to kind of calibrate the instrument.
-Than we will be able to train a model with these data and test it on the gelatine phantom data.
+Then we will be able to train a model with these data and test it on the gelatine phantom data.